Code-Institute-Submissions/P4-Sports-Expert/TESTING.md

  - As a developer I can install cloudinary so that all my images can still be displayed on my site after being deployed

-   - Cloudinary was installed in development prior to being deployed to heroku and tested to make sure all user uploaed images were showing correctly.
+   - Cloudinary was installed in development prior to being deployed to heroku and tested to make sure all user uploaded images were showing correctly.

 #### 12.[USER STORY:Install allauth #13](https://github.com/seanj06/P4-Sports-Expert/issues/13)